Xeretis/CliLib/readme.md

 To add a subcommand use the `.addSubCommand(const std::string& name, Command* newSubCommand)` method. newSubCommand must be the address of a stack allocated command.

 To add an option group use the `.addOptionGroup(const OptionGroup& newOptionGroup)` Only add an option group, that is already set up with all of it's options.

+Each command uses a "noRemainder" policy by default, meaning that unrecognized arguments will throw an error.
+To turn this off use the `.setNoRemainder(bool newNoRemainder)` method with `false` as an argument.
+This change will not apply to subcommands.

 ### Option groups